Field Guide

 Mistake 3: You offer only one path

 If you only offer Absorb, you train people to overload you.
 Offer all three every time.
+That's the support model for the next request, not just this one.

-How to talk about this
+How do you talk about this with leadership?

-| "I don't think we can do that." | "We can do it three ways.
-Which works for you?" |
+"I don't think we can do that.""We can do it three ways.
+Which works for you?"

-| "That's going to be really hard." | "That collides with flagship build week.
-Absorb, Swap, or Shift?" |
+"That's going to be really hard.""That collides with flagship build week.
+Absorb, Swap, or Shift?"

-| "We're already at capacity." | "We can Absorb it with quality risk, or Swap it for the Austin dinner.
-Your call." |
+"We're already at capacity.""We can Absorb it with quality risk, or Swap it for the Austin dinner.
+Your call."

 Frequently Asked Questions